 Public healthcare in Italy

-The national health service in Italy, Servizio Sanitario Nazionale (SSN), provides citizens and residents with free or low-cost healthcare that includes access to general practitioners (GPs), treatment at public hospitals, subsidised medicines, lab services, ambulance services and certain specialist care.
+The national health service in Italy, Servizio Sanitario Nazionale (SSN), provides residents with free or low-cost healthcare that includes access to general practitioners (GPs), treatment at public hospitals, subsidised medicines, lab services, ambulance services and certain specialist care.

 Private healthcare in Italy

 Private healthcare in Italy is championed by well-trained doctors and is on par with the finest in the world.
 There are several impressive specialist facilities in large urban centres, while university hospitals are also highly reputable.